jessevanherk/lua-style-guide/README.md

     end
     ```

-  - Use snake_case when naming objects, functions, and instances.
+  - Use snake_case when naming objects and instances.
 Tend towards
     verbosity if unsure about naming.

     ```lua